pbrucla/cyber-instancer/README.md

 ### Running

 - In a terminal window, change to the `k3-vagrant` directory, then run `vagrant up`.
 This may take a while depending on your system.
 Note that some of the command's repsonse may be be red - this is normal.
 - Occasionally, provisioning may fail with something along the lines of "The SSH command responded with a non-zero exit status."
-In this case, run `vagrant provision` and then `vagrant up`.
+In this case, run `vagrant provision`.
 - `vagrant suspend` will suspend the vms, `vagrant hault` will fully stop the vms.
 You might need to use `vagrant provision` after using `vagrant halt`
 - Once you are done, `vagrant destroy` will delete the vms.

 ## Inside Frontend directory

-These commands are more or less legacy since the react app is heavily dependent on a frontend existing.
+These commands are more or less legacy since the react app is heavily dependent on a backend existing.
 Nevertheless, they are still here.

 ### `npm run build`